The Lesson You Never Got Taught in School: How to Learn!

 The report is quite a heavy document so I’ve summarised the techniques below based on the conclusions of the report regarding effectiveness of each technique.
-Be aware that everyone has their own style of learning, the evidence suggests that just because a technique works or does not work for other people does not necessarily mean it will or won’t work well for you.
+Be aware that everyone thinks they have their own style of learning (they don't, according to the latest research), and the evidence suggests that just because a technique works or does not work for other people does not necessarily mean it will or won’t work well for you.
 If you want to know how to revise or learn most effectively you will still want to experiment on yourself a little with each technique before writing any of them off.

 Elaborative Interrogation (Rating = moderate)

 A method involving creating explanations for why stated facts are true.
 The method involves concentrating on why questions rather than what questions and creating questions for yourself as you are working through a task.
 To do this yourself, after reading a few paragraphs of text ask yourself to explain “why does x = y?” and use your answers to form your notes.
 This is a good method because it is simple, so anyone can apply it easily.
 It does however require enough prior knowledge to enable you to generate good questions for yourself, so this method may be best for learners with experience in a subject.
 The technique is particularly efficient with regard to time, one study found that elaborative learning took 32 mins as opposed to 28 mins simply reading.

 An example of elaborative interrogation for the above paragraph could be: